openedx/edx-documentation/en_us/shared/students/SFD_licensing.rst

        option is always selected for edX courses and videos under a Creative Commons license.
    * - **Noncommercial**
-     - This option allows you to distribute, display, and perform work -- and derivative works based upon it -- but for non-commercial purposes only.
+     - This option allows you to distribute, display, and perform work--and derivative works based upon it--but for non-commercial purposes only.
    * - **No Derivatives**
      - This option allows you to distribute, display, and perform only verbatim copies of the work, not derivative works based upon it.
 This option